naheim/rTutorials/manipulatedf.md

 **Fig. 1.
 Body size evolution across the past 542 million years.** The distribution of fossil marine animal biovolumes across the Phanerozoic is shown.
 The colored horizontal lines show genus durations.
 The thick black line indicates the stage-level mean body size.
 The thin black lines demarcate the 5th and 95th percentiles.
 Cm, Cambrian; O, Ordovician; S, Silurian; D, Devonian; C, Carboniferous; P, Permian; Tr, Triassic; J, Jurassic; K, Cretaceous; Pg, Paleogene; N, Neogene.
 ## <a name="basics"></a>R Basics

 There are several data types in R, and those data types can be stored in memory as several different object types.
 The three most common data types are intuitive to understand: numeric, character, logical.
 Numeric data are, as the name implies, numbers.
 The numbers can be integers, decimal numbers, and positive or negative.
 Unlike some other programming languages, R does not differentiate between different numeric types such as integers, floating point, etc. The easiest way to think of character data is as words.
 Most other programming languages refer to the character type as strings.
 Examples of characters are “a”, “what time is it”, and “56”.
 Note the use of quotes.
 When R displays character data to you, it will always be in quotes.
 So if you seen a number by itself in quotes, it is a character and not a number—as a consequence you can perform mathematical operations on it.
 Finally there is the logical data type.
 Logical data only indicates true and false.
-In other languages, this data type is frequently referred to as boolean.
+In other languages, this data type is frequently referred to as Boolean.
 There is also a common data type called a factor, but we’ll not worry about those for now.

 Now that you understand the basic data types, let’s look at the types of objects R uses to store data.
-The four most common are variables, vectors, matrices, and data frames.
-Let’s go through the one-by-one.
+The four most common are scalars, vectors, matrices, and data frames.
+Let’s go through them one-by-one.

-**Variables**—Variables store a single value, which can be either a numeric or a character.
-There are two ways to assign values to variables (and the other data object types).
-You can either use and equals sign or a left-pointing arrow (<-).
+**Scalar**—Scalars store a single value, which can be one of several types.
+There are two ways to assign values to scalars (and the other data object types).
+You can either use an equals sign or a left-pointing arrow (<-).
 Although the equals sign is more familiar, I prefer the arrow.
-I use the equals sign only for assigning values to parameters within function calls, but you are free to use whichever notation you prefer.
-Below we assign the value of 7 to a variable called x using both notations.
+The convention in R is to use the equals sign only for assigning values to parameters within function calls, but you are free to use whichever notation you prefer.
+Below we assign the value of 7 to a scalar called x using both notations.
 Try it out.
 After you have assigned a value to your variable, type x to see that it returns the value you assigned.

 ````r
 x <- 7 # arrow notation
 x = 7 # equals sign notation
 ````

-When copying and pasting code, do not include the prompt symbol (>), this just indicates a new line and will give you an error run in the command line.
-Working with variables should be intuitive, and you can perform arithmetic on variables with numeric values.
-Below are some examples of simple mathematical operations using variables.
+Working with scalars should be intuitive, and you can perform arithmetic on variables with numeric values.
+Below are some examples of simple mathematical operations using scalars.

 ````r
 x <- 2